In this article

 How to qualify for a 0% APR credit card

-Ramp is a Visa® charge card with fully integrated finance automation software that leverages AI to analyze where your money is going and how you can cut down on unnecessary spending.
-Legacy cards can’t compare to its capabilities.
+Ramp is a corporate business credit card that leverages AI to analyze where your money is going and how you can cut down on unnecessary spending.
+Legacy cards can’t compare in terms of spend management features that save your business money.

-Small businesses can enjoy cashback, a mobile app, expense management (so they can monitor their credit use while they use it), and up to a 30x credit limit than traditional providers—all without a credit check!
+Cards come with built-in expense management software and up to 30 times higher credit limits than traditional issuers—all without a credit check.
 Instead, Ramp determines business credit card limits based on your company’s cash balance, or the drawable reserves in the bank accounts that your company has linked to Ramp.

 Learn more about how Ramp can help you scale your business.